kibade/samba-ad-dc/VirtualBox-Headless-on-Debian.md

 ```
 vboxmanage list extpacks
 ```
-Expect to see information about the extpack.Expect **not** to see anything that looks like an error message (otherwise, something has gone wrong, and VirtualBox probably will not work until fixed).
+Expect to see information about the extpack.
+Expect **not** to see anything that looks like an error message (otherwise, something has gone wrong, and VirtualBox probably will not work until fixed).